crytic/etheno/README.md

 <br />

 Etheno is a JSON RPC multiplexer, analysis tool wrapper, and test integration tool.
-* Etheno makes running [Manticore](https://github.com/trailofbits/manticore/) easy
-* Etheno eliminates the complexity of setting up analysis tools with a large, multi-contract project
+It eliminates the complexity of setting up analysis tools on large, multi-contract projects, like [Manticore](https://github.com/trailofbits/manticore/).
+In particular, custom Manticore analysis scripts require less code, are simpler to write, and integrate with Truffle.
-* Etheno does not require Solidity source code
-* Etheno simplifies writing custom Manticore scripts

 It is named after the Greek goddess [Stheno](https://en.wikipedia.org/wiki/Stheno), sister of Medusa, and mother of Echidna—which also happens to be the name of [our EVM property-based fuzz tester](https://github.com/trailofbits/echidna).